soundata/soundata/docs/source/quick_reference.rst

 Events
 ^^^^^^
 Sound events with a ``start time``, ``end time``, ``label``, and ``confidence``.
 Events are used to represent annotations for:

 * Sound Event Detection (SED) - strong labels

-Usecases
+.. _spatialevents:

+Spatial Events
+^^^^^^^^^^^^^^
+Spatial events represent annotations used for various applications, including spatial event detection and tracking.
+Similar to Sound Events, Spatial Events include essential attributes such as ``start time``, ``end time``, ``label``, and ``confidence`` to characterize and annotate spatial phenomena.
+This can be extended to include additional attributes specific to the application, such as geographical coordinates (latitude, longitude), altitude, direction (azimuth and elevation), and distance from reference points.
+Spatial events are used to represent annotations for:

+* Sound Event Detection (SED) + Sound Event Localization (SEL) Usecases
 ================